 It is difficult to gain a full understanding of worker voice in the social care sector, as much of the workforce are spread across public, private and voluntary organisations, with most of them working in the independent sector, comprising private and voluntary organisations.
 In examining union representation in social care, figures are difficult to break down in the public sector.
 Currently health and social work activities make up the biggest group of union members accounting for 1.54m members.
 Total density in health and social care is approximately 38.2%, which is the second highest proportion behind education.
 Much of this membership is in health services, and although there remains strong union presence in the public sector compared to the private sector, there are several reasons why it does not represent a favourable environment for union stability or growth in the public social care sector.

 The first reason is the aforementioned decline in membership and apparent difficulties maintaining density.
 The latest trends indicate declines in union presence in the public sector, with a reported fall in membership of 48,000 to 3.84 million in 2022.
 Overall density between 2021 and 2022 in the public sector fell from 50% to 48.8%.
-This is the first time density has dropped below 50% since comparable records began in 1995.
+This is the first time that density has dropped below 50% since comparable records began in 1995.

 The second reason is related to potential motivation to join a union in the public sector.
 Since 2010, the public sector collective bargaining has been subject to wage freezes and pension cuts, limits on time-off for representatives to undertake their union duties, and greater outsourcing of public services to make union organising more challenging.
 The union wage premium is shrinking, with the most recent fall in 2022 of 1.2 percentage points to 3.5%.
 There has also been a large decrease of 7.2 percentage points in the public sector wage premium.
 The above pressures were also evident at the level at which much of adult social care is commissioned, i.e. at local government across the UK.